Windows OS Hub

 .\WLANManager.ps1 Remove:System

-GPO to Disable Non-Domain Wireless Networks When Connected to LAN
+Disable Non-Domain Wireless Networks When Connected to LAN via GPO

-In the GPO there are a separate setting that allows you to disable the Wi-Fi connections when a computer is connected to a corporate domain network via LAN.
-This policy is located in the GPO section Computer Configuration -> Policies ->Administrative Templates -> Network ->Windows Connection Manager and called “Prohibit connection to non-domain networks when connected to domain authenticated network”.
-The policy appeared in Windows 8 / Windows Server 2012 or higher.
+There is a separate setting in GPO that allows you to disable the Wi-Fi connections when a computer is connected to a corporate domain network via LAN.
+This policy is located in the following GPO section Computer Configuration -> Policies ->Administrative Templates -> Network ->Windows Connection Manager and called “Prohibit connection to non-domain networks when connected to domain authenticated network”.

-The policy prevents a computer from being connected to both domain and non-domain networks at once.
+The policy prevents computers from connecting to both a domain network and an untrusted non-domain network at the same time.

 gpo: Prohibit connection to non-domain networks when connected to domain authenticated network

-However, if this policy is enabled, you may experience some problems when connecting to a Wi-Fi network if the additional interfaces are present on your computer (for example, loopback or virtualization software created).
+However, when this policy is enabled, you may experience problems when connecting to a Wi-Fi network if the additional interfaces are present on your computer.
+For example, loopback interface or virtual network adapters from desktop hypervisors (VMware Workstation, Hyper-V, VirtualBox, etc.)

 Facebook Twitter Google + Pinterest